ParAlg/CPAM/README.md

 numbers of cores, and other operations described in the paper, but not reported in the experiments).

-More details, examples, and discussion can be found in our paper [1], and will also be included in the full publicly-released version of the code on Github.
+More details, examples, and discussion can be found in our paper [1].

 ## Requirements